FOURTEEN GENERATIONS

 Morita Kan'ya IX

-The actor and zamoto Morita Kan'ya IX held this name from November 1801 to April 1830.
+The actor and zamoto Morita Kan'ya IX held this name from the 11th lunar month of 1801 to the 4th lunar month of 1830.

-Morita Kan'ya IX playing the leading role of the drama "Matta Shibaraku Imairi Sugata", which was staged in January 1805 at the Kado no Shibai
+Morita Kan'ya IX playing the leading role of the drama "Matta Shibaraku Imairi Sugata", which was staged in the 1st lunar month of 1805 at the Kado no Shibai

 Morita Kan'ya X

 Date of birth unknown.
-He was adopted by Bandô Minosuke I, who gave him the name of Bandô Mitahachi II.
-He took the name of Bandô Sampachi III in November 1824 at the Ichimuraza, playing with his adopted father in the drama "Yamatogana Heike Monogatari".
-In May 1830, Morita Kan'ya IX, who decided to retire, took the name of Bandô Yasosuke and Bandô Sampachi III received both the name of Morita Kan'ya X and the management of the closed Moritaza.
+He was adopted by Bandô Minosuke I, who gave him the name of Bandô Mitahachi II in the 11th lunar month of 1820 at the Tamagawaza.
+He took the name of Bandô Sanpachi III in the 9th lunar month of 1824 at the Ichimuraza.
+In the 5th lunar month of 1830, Morita Kan'ya IX, who decided to retire, took the name of Bandô Yasosuke and Bandô Sanpachi III received both the name of Morita Kan'ya X and the management of the closed Moritaza.
 He became in 1832 the stage assistant of Bandô Mitsugorô IV.
-The Moritaza finally reopened in November 1833 and Kan'ya produced as the opening program the drama "Shitennô Kabuki no Yorizome", which starred Ichikawa Ebizô V, Bandô Mitsugorô III, Iwai Tojaku, Ichikawa Danjûrô VIII, Iwai Hanshirô VI, Sawamura Tosshô I, Iwai Kumesaburô III, Bandô Minosuke II, Bandô Tamasaburô I and Ôtani Tomoemon IV.
-The Moritaza went bankrupt in Fall 1837 and Kan'ya had to give his license for Kabuki performances to Kawarazaki Gonnosuke V, the head of the Kawarazakiza, the hikae yagura of the Moritaza.
-He was not able to reopen his theater for quite a long time and decided to retire in November 1850, giving his name and the management of the closed Moritaza to Bandô Mitsugorô IV, who took the name of Morita Kan'ya XI at the Ichimuraza.
-He died the 22nd of May 1851.
+The Moritaza finally reopened in the 11th lunar month of 1833 and Kan'ya produced as the opening program the drama "Shitennô Kabuki no Yorizome", which starred Ichikawa Ebizô V, Bandô Mitsugorô III, Iwai Tojaku, Ichikawa Danjûrô VIII, Iwai Hanshirô VI, Sawamura Tosshô I, Iwai Kumesaburô III, Bandô Minosuke II, Bandô Tamasaburô I and Ôtani Tomoemon IV.
+The Moritaza went bankrupt in Fall 1837 and Kan'ya had to give his license for Kabuki performances to Kawarasaki Gonnosuke V, the head of the Kawarasakiza, the hikae yagura of the Moritaza.
+He was not able to reopen his theater for quite a long time and decided to retire in the 11th lunar month of 1850, giving his name and the management of the closed Moritaza to Bandô Mitsugorô IV, who took the name of Morita Kan'ya XI at the Ichimuraza.
+He died the 11th day of the 7th lunar month of 1838 [2].

 Haimyô Yagô